CurtisAccelerate/global_agent_framework/README.md

 - Stage 1 logs capture the original query, unknown enumeration, and planned tool actions.
 These details are written to `logs/stage_responses.jsonl` and `logs/pipeline_trace.md` when logging is enabled.
 - Before sharing logs externally, redact personally identifiable information, secrets, and sensitive market positions mentioned in queries or tool payloads.
-- For competition submissions, we trimmed logs to retain only anonymized queries plus confidence summaries, ensuring compliance with FutureX privacy requirements.

 ## Installation